Team - Prof. Timo Goeschl, Ph.D. -

 10) Group Attachment and System Beliefs: An Experiment (with F. Diekert, S. Gomez-Cardona and S. Klein).
 In preparation.

-7) Air Quality Alerts and Pro-Environmental Appeals to Reduce Driving: Cautionary Evidence from Germany (with A. Dangel).
-Under revision.
+7) Air Quality Alerts and Don’t Drive Appeals: Cautionary Evidence from Germany (with A. Dangel).
+Discussion Paper.

 6) How to Design the Ask: Funding Units vs. Giving Money (with J. Diederich and R. Epperson).
 Revise & Resubmit.